BrigadaSOS/BrigadaSOS-docs/README.md

 ## Build

-For a watch server that gets hot-reloaded automatically, usefull for writing:
+For a watch server that gets hot-reloaded automatically, useful for writing docs:

 ```
 npm run start
 ```

-To build and serve a local copy of the page (same as production environment)
+To build and serve a local copy of the page (same as the production environment)
 ```
 npm run build && npm run server
 ```

 ## Deploy

 Commits deployed to `main` branch will get automatically deployed to the main website by Netlify.
-Use Pull Requests for proposing and previewing changes before merging directly
+Use Pull Requests for proposing and previewing changes before merging directly.